ryangerardwilson/rtutor/courses/c.md

     #include "stdio.h"

     int main() {
-        int valid_best_pracitce_name = 42; // Starts with letter; lower case;
+        int valid_best_practice_name = 42; // Starts with letter; lower case;
 uses underscores
-        int _underscore_start = 43; // OK, but avoid double `__`, as it may
-conflict with lib methods
-        int name_with_digits123 = 44; // Digits fine after first char.
+        int _underscore_start = 43; // OK, but avoid double `__`, as it may conflict with lib methods int name_with_digits123 = 44; // Digits fine after first char
-        int lower_case = 1; // Case matters.
+        int lower_case = 1; // Case matters
-        int LOWER_CASE = 2; // Different from above.
+        int LOWER_CASE = 2; // Different from above
         return 0;
     }

-#### Lesson 2: Data Types and Sizes
+#### Lesson 2A: Data Types and Sizes

-    # There are only a few basic data types in C:
+    // There are only a few basic data types in C:
-    char: a single byte, capable of holding one character in the local character set
+    // char: a single byte, capable of holding one character in the local character set
-    int: an integer, typically reflecting the natural size of integers on the host machine
+    // int: an integer, typically reflecting the natural size of integers on the host machine
-    float: single-precision floating point
+    // float: single-precision floating point
-    double: double-precision floating point
+    // double: double-precision floating point

-    # Integer Qualifiers
+    // Integer Qualifiers
-    short int sh; # atleast 16 bits long int counter; # atleast 32 bits
+    short int sh; // atleast 16 bits long int counter; // atleast 32 bits

-    # Integer/ Char Qualifiers
+    // Integer/ Char Qualifiers
-    signed int si; # default, even if signed qualifier is not specified unsigned int usi; # always postive, and hold 2x more postive integers signed char sc; # map the 256 ASCII values to the int range -128 to 127 unsigned char usc; # have ASCII decimal values from 0 to 255
+    signed int si; // default, even if signed qualifier is not specified unsigned int usi; // always positive, and holds 2x more postive integers signed char sc; // maps the 256 ASCII values to the int range -128 to 127 unsigned char usc; // has ASCII decimal values from 0 to 255

-    # Float/ Double Qualifiers
+    // Float/ Double Qualifiers
-    long double ld; # extended-precision floating point
+    long double ld; // extended-precision floating point

+#### Lesson 2B: Data Types and Sizes

-    # limits.h and float.h contain symbolic constants for the sizes allocated by types and their qualifiers
+    // limits.h and float.h contain symbolic constants for the sizes allocated by types and their qualifiers
     #include "stdio.h"
     #include "limits.h"  // For INT_MAX etc.
     #include "float.h"   // For FLT_MAX etc.